Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Given this intuitive structure, it is tempting to interpret attention weights as the \textit{importance} of input tokens to the output.
-Consider our running example, a sentence for sentiment classification: \textit{This movie is great.
+Given this structure, it may be tempting to interpret attention weights as the importance of input tokens to the output.
+Consider our running example: \textit{This movie is great.
 I love it}.
-Figure~\ref{figure:bert_attention} (left) shows how a BERT-based model makes a prediction: each input token embedding is encoded by a stack of intermediate Transformer layers, the core of which is the 144 attention heads; then, using the embedding of [CLS] (a special token for sentence classification tasks) in the final layer, it predicts the class label \texttt{positive}.
-On the right, it shows the attention weights from [CLS] to all tokens in the penultimate layer.
-Among all input tokens, \textit{great} and \textit{love} receive the highest averaged weights over all heads.
-They are often intuitively understood as the most important tokens for the prediction, which aligns with human perception.
-Such types of understanding have been used (implicitly or explicitly) as evidence for model interpretability in different tasks and domains, such as text classification \cite{martins_softmax_2016}, knowledge base induction \cite{xie_interpretable_2017}, and medical code prediction \cite{mullenbach_explainable_2018}.
+A BERT-based classifier makes a prediction by passing the input tokens through a stack of 12 Transformer blocks, and then predicting the label \texttt{positive} using the representation of [CLS] (a special token for sentence classification tasks).
+Figure~\ref{figure:bert_attention} shows the attention weights from [CLS] to all tokens in the penultimate layer.
+Among all non-special input tokens, \textit{great} and \textit{love} receive the highest averaged weights over all heads.
+Intuitively, this is often understood as that they are the most important tokens for the prediction.
+This type of understanding has been used (implicitly or explicitly) as evidence for model interpretability in different tasks and domains, such as text classification \cite{martins_softmax_2016}, knowledge base induction \cite{xie_interpretable_2017}, and medical code prediction \cite{mullenbach_explainable_2018}.

-Meanwhile, as in RNNs, people also discover units that capture interpretable input patterns in Transformer-based language models.
-By visualizing the activation patterns (Figure~\ref{figure:vig_coref}), \citet{vig_visualizing_2019} finds individual attention heads in GPT-2 \cite{radford_language_2019} and BERT \cite{devlin_bert_2019} that are responsive to lexical patterns like named entities, subject-verb pairs, prepositions, acronyms, or coreference. \citet{clark_what_2019} further confirm these findings quantitatively, showing that certain attention heads can predict linguistic dependencies with remarkably high accuracy (e.g., direct objects of verbs, determiners of nouns, objects of prepositions, and coreferents) (Figure~\ref{figure:clark_object}).